 Rich Communications Services (RCS) is the protocol that will replace SMS.
-The protocol got off to a very slow start: It was formed by a group of industry promoters in 2007 and brought under the wings of the GSM Association in 2008, but carrier participation and other factors kept it from gaining any real steam for nearly a decade.
+The protocol got off to a very slow start: It was formed by a group of industry promoters in 2007 and brought under the GSM Association's wings in 2008, but carrier participation and other factors kept it from gaining any real steam for nearly a decade.

 In 2018, Google announced it had been working with every major mobile carrier in the world to adopt the RCS protocol.
 The result is Chat, a protocol based on RCS Universal Profile that will supersede SMS.

 Messaging that contains images can cause a retailer to sell more and lift conversion rates.
-This isn't something that can be achieved with SMS alone.
+SMS alone cannot achieve this.
 RCS can deliver a mobile messaging experience that is a significant improvement over SMS alone.